vultureofficial/abrvalg/README.rst

 Abrvalg
 =======

-Abrvalg is a Python-like programming language interpreter.
+Abrvalg is a Python-like programming language interpreter and transpiler.

 The project contains: